 Some people take it in between jobs, as it’s a way to recharge the batteries without having anything pending lingering at the back of someone’s mind.
-You can try traveling solo or heading out with your best friends but either way, it’s a time to disconnect and give your mind a bit of well-deserved rest.
+You can try travelling solo or heading out with your best friends but either way, it’s a time to disconnect and give your mind a bit of well-deserved rest.
 Make sure you’re using your vacation days this year!

 Remember, your mental breaks don’t have to wait for a classic “two-week vacation” to have a mental break!
 Explore local areas, do stay-cation, get out and see the local outdoors.
 Stay-cations and exploring local is one of my great reasons people travel.
 You don’t have to travel far 😉